Amazon Prime Video: Sports programming

-In April 2017, Amazon began to make sports-related content acquisitions, first acquiring non-exclusive rights to stream portions of the NFL's Thursday Night Football games during the 2017 NFL season to Prime subscribers in the United States as part of a $50 million deal, replacing a previous deal with Twitter.
-In August, Amazon acquired the British television rights to the ATP World Tour beginning 2019, replacing Sky Sports.
-The deal will run until 2023 and will exclusively show all masters 1000 events and 12 500 and 250 series tournaments.
-Amazon will be the third party pay TV provider for the ATP finals and starting in 2018 for Queens Club and Eastbourne tournaments.
-The ATP announced a two-year deal in September for Amazon to stream the Next Generation ATP Finals.
+In April 2017, Amazon began to make sports-related content acquisitions, first acquiring non-exclusive rights to stream parts of the NFL's Thursday Night Football games during the 2017 NFL season to Prime subscribers in the United States as part of a $50 million deal, replacing a previous deal with Twitter.
+In August, Amazon acquired the British television rights to the ATP World Tour beginning in 2019, replacing Sky Sports.
+The deal ran until 2023 and exclusively showed all masters 1000 events and 12 500 and 250 series tournaments.
+Amazon was the third-party pay TV provider for the ATP finals and starting in 2018 for Queens Club and Eastbourne tournaments.
+In September the ATP announced a two-year deal for Amazon to stream the Next Generation ATP Finals.
 In November it was announced that Amazon had acquired the British television rights to the US Open for five years from the 2018 edition, for a reported £30 million.
-Eurosport who owned the pan European rights extended their deal with the US Open but excluded the UK, which was ironic as Amazon had reached a deal with the broadcaster to stream their channels on their station.
-The ATP additionally announced that Amazon in the US would screen the tennis channel, Tennis TV from 2018.
+Eurosport, which owned the pan-European rights, extended its deal with the US Open but excluded the UK, even though Amazon had reached a deal with the broadcaster to stream its channels.
+The ATP also announced that Amazon would screen the tennis channel Tennis TV in the US from 2018.

 In June 2018, it was announced that Amazon had secured the UK rights to broadcast 20 live Premier League football matches from the 2019–20 season on a three-year deal.
-This will be the first time that the league will be shown on a domestic live streaming service, as opposed to being shown exclusively on television.
-The deal was later extended for a further three years until the 2024–25 season.
-On March 18, 2021, Prime Video announced that they had renewed their deal to be the exclusive broadcaster of Thursday Night Football between the 2022 and 2033 seasons in the United States.
-Because Prime Video is a subscription service, the NFL will require Amazon to have the games syndicated to over-the-air television stations in the local market of the teams.
+This was the first time the league was shown on a domestic live streaming service as opposed to exclusively on television.
+The deal was later extended another three years, until the 2024–25 season.
+On March 18, 2021, Prime Video announced that it had renewed its deal to be the exclusive broadcaster of Thursday Night Football between the 2022 and 2033 seasons in the US.
+Because Prime Video is a subscription service, the NFL requires Amazon to syndicate the games to over-the-air television stations in the teams' local markets.

-On July 1, 2022, Amazon announced a deal with UEFA Champions League football.
-Prime Video will air 17 games for the 2024–25 season in the United Kingdom.
-On October 20, 2022, Prime Video acquired the rights to broadcast NBA during the 2022–23 season in Brazil.
-On November 9, 2022, Prime Video launched seven sports talk shows from 8 AM to 8 PM.
-They air Monday through Friday.
+On July 1, 2022, it was announced that Amazon had acquired a share of the UK rights to the UEFA Champions League beginning in the 2024–25 season, holding rights to 17 Tuesday-night matches.
+TNT Sports continues to hold the remainder of the rights.

+On July 24, 2024, Prime Video announced an 11-year agreement with the NBA beginning in the 2025–26 season, including 66 regular season games in the US, the NBA Cup semifinals and finals, all NBA Play-In Tournament games, and selected playoff games (including one conference final in odd-numbered years).

 Advertising

 At the end of January 2024, the service began featuring "limited" advertisements.
 Avoiding them would cost an additional $2.99 per month.
-With the move, Prime Video joined many other streaming services in featuring ads, which could be more lucrative than non-ad supported options.
+Prime Video joined many other streaming services in featuring ads, which can be more lucrative than ad-free options.

-The ad-supported tier is available in select markets, such as United States, Canada, the UK and some European territories.
+The ad-supported tier is available in select markets, such as the US, Canada, the UK, and some European territories.